francescobarbarulo/pysim/README.md

 ## Signals and Statistics

 Signals are useful for exposing statistical properties of the model.
 Signals are identified by a _name_ and are emitted by modules.

 In order to emit a signal you need to register it first in the constructor of the associated module.
-At the registration you need to assign the name, which must be unique, and the type of statistic that you want to collect (only mean available at this moment) like in the following example:
+At the registration you need to assign the name, which must be unique in the module, and the type of statistic that you want to collect (only mean available at this moment) like in the following example:

 ```python
 self.register_signal("response_time", "mean")